sixslimemc/affect__legacy1/README.md

 Notice that if `duplicate_protocol` does nothing, the behavior is equivalent to removing the old instance then applying the new one.

 ## Giving/Removing Effects
-It is important to note that `affect:api/...` functions reset their input values after use. \
-This has the side effect of making `execute as <multi-entity selector> run function affect:api/...` ineffective, as the inputs are reset after executing as the first entity. \
-*(Hence why `affect:api/...` functions have the 'selector' input.)*

 ### Giving Effects
 To give entities a c-effect, use `affect:api/give` with the following inputs under `affect:in -> give`:
 | NBT path | Type | Default Value |